Edited by: Keri Stooksbury

 Tru by Hilton is a fun and quirky brand aimed at millennials with small, but smartly-designed rooms, and amenities to keep most tastes satisfied.

-Pets are welcome at most Tru properties and, on average, we found the fees to some of the lowest, coming in around $35.
+Pets are welcome at most Tru properties and, on average, we found the fees to be some of the lowest, coming in at around $35.

 Guests at these hotels expect and receive personalized attention and unforgettable experiences — and often, that can be the same for your dog as well.

 Although not every property is pet-friendly, some roll out the red carpet with special treats and amenities for furry friends.